 Hifadhi - Livelihoods Project

 Access to energy is limited in parts of Kenya and consequently rural households are dependent on local biomass from forests.
-But Kenya’s forests are particularly vulnerable as Kenya has a very low percentage of forest cover and loses 50,000 hectares every year.
+But Kenya’s forests are particularly vulnerable as Kenya has a very low percentage of forest cover and deforestation continues every year.
 This results in huge biodiversity loss.

 There is also another consequence of this dependence on biomass for energy.
 Wood is traditionally burnt on “three-stone” open fires inside the home, which produce large amounts of smoke and noxious gases.
 The World Health Organisation (WHO) estimates that smoke inhalation from traditional wood burning stoves is equal to smoking 2 packs of cigarettes a day.
 This has an enormous impact on the health of families, with women and children being most vulnerable to the risks.